dalenewman/Transformalize/README.md

 </pre>

-Instead of getting order details (the records), `check` mode returns the detected schema.
-Copy the fields into the arrangement like this:
+Instead of getting order details (the records), `check` mode returns the detected fields.
+Copy them into the arrangement like this:

 ```xml
 <cfg name="NorthWind">